metagov/daostar/DAOIPs/daoip-8.md

 ---

-## Call to action
+## Contribution Guide & Call to Action

+We welcome community contributions to improve DAOIP-8!
+Here’s how you can contribute:

+1. **Fork the Repository:**
+   - Visit [DAOIP-8 on GitHub](https://github.com/metagov/daostar/edit/main/DAOIPs/daoip-8.md) and fork the repository.

+2. **Make Your Changes:**
+   - Edit the file to make improvements, fix errors, or add new controls.
+   - Ensure your changes are clear, concise, and align with the purpose of the standard.

+3. **Submit a Pull Request (PR):**
+   - Once you've made your changes, create a pull request explaining the modifications.
+   - Add a brief description of why your changes are necessary or how they enhance the standard.

+4. **Review Process:**
+   - Your PR will be reviewed by maintainers.

+5. **Join the Discussion:**
+   - For major changes or new ideas, consider starting a discussion in the issues section to gather feedback before submitting a PR.

+Thank you for helping improve DAOIP-8!

-These controls are a community-driven initiative.
-Additional concerns warrant further discussion and research.
-Below are some areas that need further exploration:
+**Below are some areas that need further exploration:**

 * Development of proposal testing frameworks.
+* Creation of DAO specific policies for vendor management, vulnerability management, etc.
-* How do DAOs execute white hat safe harbor agreements?
+* How can DAOs execute white hat safe harbor agreements?
-* Additional context on vulnerability management - if DAO code/applications become vulnerable to attack via known CVEs or outdated dependencies, how does the DAO identify, track, and remediate those?
-This includes proactive as well as reactive controls such as: pen testing, contract audits, CVE severity remediation timelines, proactive vulnerability scanning, access/audit log reviews and/or SIEM monitoring.
+* How to better enforce the controls defined above?